6 February 1934 - 7 April 2013

 Alex and I had a friendship and working relationship that continued for the best part of 23 years.
-I adopted him when
+I adopted him

-didn't see the light of day.
+Unfortunately it didn't see the light of day.
 Maybe it still will.

 I introduced him to my bosses at University Publishing in Tel Aviv and they gave him his first 'real' job in Israel.
 He

 became their content editor and a very proficient proofer.
 He also co-wrote a grammar book for them.
-From contacts
+From

-anything to do with them.
+dictionaries and anything to do with them.

 For those of you who didn't know, Alex had an enormous collection of postcards - the old size, mind you.
-They had to
+They had

-antique shops and fairs for unusual postcards.
+scouring antique shops and fairs for unusual postcards.
 He also had hundreds of ordinary ones from my travels.

 One day I picked him up at a bus station in the centre of the country.
 He was carrying two shoe boxes.
-In them were
+In them

-to an animal cemetery on Moshav Yanuv where they were given a respectful burial.
+drove north to an animal cemetery on Moshav Yanuv where they were given a respectful burial.

 The anecdotes, stories and experiences I have had because of Alex would fill a book.
 His passing has left an